Saturday, March 28, 2020

 The CryptO'pinion?
 No, not yet!

 Yes, I'm really looking forward to exploring Nottinghamshire to see what fun adventures await within the legendary Sherwood Forest.
-The graphics look so tiny but it works well with lavish colours and beautiful details to the surroundings.
+The graphics look so tiny but it appears to work well with lavish colours and beautifully designed details for the surroundings.
 Just look at the buildings!
-Love 'em so I'm eager to see what else there is.
+Love 'em so I'm eager to see what else there is to discover.

 Watch this space for a review later in the year but, until then, enjoy these screenshots... :-)